quicwg/multipath/draft-ietf-quic-multipath.md

 If all active paths are marked as "standby", no guidance is provided about which path should be used.

-If an endpoints starts using a path that was marked as "standby" by its peer because it has detected issues on the paths marked as "available", it is RECOMMENDED to update its own path state signaling such that the peer avoids using the broken path.
+If an endpoint starts using a path that was marked as "standby" by its peer because it has detected issues on the paths marked as "available", it is RECOMMENDED to update its own path state signaling such that the peer avoids using the broken path.
-An enpoints that detects a path breakage can also explicitly close the path by sending a PATH_ABANDON frame (see {{path-close}}) in order to avoid that its peer keeps using it and enable faster switch over to a standby path.
+An endpoint that detects a path breakage can also explicitly close the path by sending a PATH_ABANDON frame (see {{path-close}}) in order to avoid that its peer keeps using it and enable faster switch over to a standby path.
 If the endpoints do not want to close the path immediately, as connectivity